 Dementia is a prolonged and permanent decline in cognitive function.
 People who have suffered a TBI are more likely to be diagnosed with dementia.
 Dementia has a debilitating impact on a person’s mental and social health.

 Symptoms of dementia include:

 - Decline in thinking ability

 Do I Have a Brain Injury Case?

 Any good personal injury lawyer will take a comprehensive look at your situation in determining if you have a brain injury case.
-Among them:

 - Type and severity of the accident

 - Who was at fault